googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 1. Close your maintenance window.
 7. Congratulations - you have now upgraded to a new version of Agones! 👍

-### Installation with Helm
+#### Installation with Helm

-Helm features capabilities for upgrading to newer versions without having to delete the older version.
+Helm features capabilities for upgrading to newer versions of Agones without having to delete the older version or your existing Fleets.

 For details on how to use Helm for upgrades, see the [helm upgrade](https://helm.sh/docs/helm/#helm-upgrade) documentation.

 Given the above, the steps for upgrade are simpler: